yanchaoluo/STAT545-hw01-LUO-YANCHAO/README.md

 ## Reflections
 I find some problems when I did the first assignment.
 Firstly, when I wanted to use "section headers" Markdown syntax, I often forgot the space after the pound sign.
 This will lead to make an error after pushing local changes to Github.
 Then I learned how to find Where is the link of the picture on the website.
 For each image, clicking right find the original address of the image.
 Moreover, I do not know how to design a talking chart in R to create a window showing of options of basketball players.

-In addtion, I find there is a very useful website for [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).
+In addtion, for the first assignment, I find there is a very useful website for [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).
 For the R markdown document, rightnow it very easy for me to repete what we studied in class.
 And here is my
 [gapminder.Rmd ](https://github.com/yanchaoluo/STAT545-hw01-LUO-YANCHAO/blob/master/hw01_gapminder.Rmd),
 [gapminder.md ](https://github.com/yanchaoluo/STAT545-hw01-LUO-YANCHAO/blob/master/hw01_gapminder.md),
 and [gapminder_files](https://github.com/yanchaoluo/STAT545-hw01-LUO-YANCHAO/tree/master/hw01_gapminder_files/figure-markdown_github-ascii_identifiers)